Strange New World (Star Trek: Enterprise): Reception

 This episode was first broadcast October 10, 2001 on UPN.
 It achieved a Nielsen rating of 5.0/8 and was watched by a total average of 7.81 million viewers.
 It faced strong competition from the season premiere of Ed on NBC and Dawson's Creek on The WB.

-"Strange New World" was noted by USA Today as an interesting episode of the franchise, pointing out the tension between humans and Vulcan aliens in the Pre-Federation setting of this show.
+"Strange New World" was noted by USA Today as an interesting episode of the franchise, pointing out the tension between humans and Vulcans in the Pre-Federation setting of this show.
 They note the fresh take on the Star Trek universe is a "whole lot of fun" highlighting the tension between first time space-explorer Captain Archer and Vulcan T'Pol.

 About.com's Julia Houston called it "An okay outing, particularly considering Star Trek rarely shines in the early episodes".
 She compared it to the episodes "The Naked Time" and "The Naked Now," where everyone goes nuts and reveals their inner fears, but was disappointed that Archer was not in the cave to reveal his thoughts.
-Aint It Cool News gave it 2.5 out of 5.
-IGN rated it 3 out of 5.
-Keith DeCandido of Tor.com gave it 5 out of 10.
+Aint It Cool News gave it 2.5 out of 5, calling it the "transporter mishap" episode.
+IGN rated it 3 out of 5, and found it generic, like an episode of the Star Trek remade but without the style, cinematography, score, or personality that made it fresh and novel back in its day.
+Keith DeCandido of Tor.com gave it 5 out of 10, calling it a depressingly standard episode and criticizes the stupid character decisions required to make the episode happen.
+He gave the episode and Bakula credit for insisting that the crew member survive instead of repeating the "morally repugnant" redshirt trope of casually ignoring the death of a minor character.